Last Updated on August 24, 2021 by Grow with Bovees

 It may not be necessary to trim azaleas for several years since they are slow-growing.

-Most varieties grown in gardens reach a height of between 2 and 6 ft (1.83 m) with a similar spread.
+Most varieties grown in gardens reach a height of between 2 and 6 feet tall (1.83 m) with a similar spread.

 They are bushy and usually symmetrical in shape.